Whatsapp Icon

 Sexual Health

-Changes in sexual health are also common, and its important to approach this topic with sensitivity and openness.
+Changes in sexual health are also common, and it's important to approach this topic with sensitivity and openness.
 You may experience changes in libido or physical discomfort during intercourse.
-Lubricants and vaginal moisturizers can be helpful, but it's crucial to communicate with your partner and consider counseling if needed to navigate these changes together.
+Lubricants and vaginal moisturizers can be helpful, but it's crucial to communicate with your partner and consider counselling if needed to navigate these changes together.

 Impact on Personal Identity